-Two prospective open-ended non-randomized clinical trials were conducted to evaluate $PureVision^{\otimes}$ Contact Lenses as continuous wear lenses for therapeutic applications.
-The studies, conducted in Asia, included subjects who presented at the two centers requiring continuous lens wear for relief of cornea pain, a bandage during the healing process of certain corneal conditions and corneal protection.
+ntroduction Two prospective open-ended non-randomized clinical trials were conducted presented at the two centers requiring continuous lens wear for relief of cornea pain, a bandage during the healing process of certain corneal conditions and corneal protection.

-STUDY #1
+STUDY #1 Study Description

-A total of 54 eyes of 54 patients were reported with a mean wearing time of 11 months (range from 1 day to 11 months).
-Twenty-eight (52%) of the subjects were male and 26 (48%) were female with an average age 50 years (range from 4 to 79 years old).
+Study Description A total of 54 eyes of 54 patients were reported with a mean wearing time of 11 months (range from 1 day to 11 months).
+Twenty-eight (52%) of the subjects were male and 26 (43%) were female with an average age 50 years (range from 4 to 79 years old).

-Thirty-six of the fifty-four subjects (67%) were post-surgical cases including post-surgical treatment after refractive laser assisted in-situ keratomileusis (LASIK), photorefractive keratectomy (PRK), phototherapeutic keratoplasty (PK), conreal grafts, conjunctival flaps, vitrectomy, tumor excision of the conjunctiva, anterior stromal puncture, and phacoemulsification leak repair.
-A total of 7 cases for bullous keratoplatty, a Cases of chemical burn, 3 cases of exhemical b laceration were also treated.
+Thirty-six of the fifty-four subjects (67%) were post-surgical cases including Initry-six of the http:/our subjects (07%) were post-surgical cases including post-surgical treatment after refractive laser assisted in-situ keratomileusis (LASIK), photorefractive keratectomy (PRK), phototherapeutic keratoplasty (PTK), and penetrating keratoplasty (PK), corneal grafts, conjunctival flaps, vitrectomy, tumor excision of the conjunctiva, anterior stromal puncture, and phaccemulsification leak repair.
+A total of 7 cases for bullous keratopathy, 3 cases of chemical burn, 3 cases of epithelia labrasion or recurrent erosion, 3 cases of corneal perforation, 1 case neurotrophic ulcer, and 1 case corneal lacertion were also thandard. laceration were also treated.